Is Trump immune from prosecution? Supreme Court will soon decide major question

 The question is now in the hands of the nation’s highest court.

-An answer – expected by the end of this week – could have profound consequences for holding former presidents accountable for crimes committed while in office.
+An answer – expected on July 1 – could have profound consequences for holding former presidents accountable for crimes committed while in office.

 How did the case get to the Supreme Court?

-Note: This story was first published on June 26 and was updated with developments